birajstha/BVTools/README.md

 - This python code calculates the approximate filesize of the recording by Brain Product's amplifiers.

 ## 4. [SerialPort_Write_TriggerBox.py](https://github.com/birajstha/BVTools/blob/main/SerialPort_Write_TriggerBox.py) (Windows Only)
-- This python code is modified version of Brain Product's code.
+- This python code is modified version of Brain Product's.
 - It requires TriggerBox Test IO program to be installed on the Windows OS.
 - Send markers via Virtual COM port -> TriggerBox -> Amplifier